leandromperez/RxHeartRateMonitors/README.md

 * Extensible.
 If you want to connect to other types of devices, like speedometers, you can create your own central.

+## Documentation & Support

+See some demonstration code bellow.
+Also, make sure you checkout the example app.
+It contains the usual code to interact with monitors: list, connect, disconnect, auto-connect.

+Read this [medium post](https://medium.com/@leandromperez/https-medium-com-leandromperez-reactive-heart-rate-monitors-9e68a31a88b) I wrote about RxHeartRateMonitors

+Found a bug? [open](https://github.com/leandromperez/RxHeartRateMonitors/issues/new ) an issue on GitHub.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 **Important:**